COLORADO AND EASTERN UTAH 12 DAYS

 Depart Durango.

 One of the most stunning mountain drives in Colorado which stretches from Durango to the town of Ouray, is the spectacular Million Dollar Highway.
-This 46-mile, two-lane road runs along steep mountains and offers great views of cliffs, valleys, and mountain tops.
+This 46-mile two-lane road winds along steep mountains with dramatic cliff, valley, and peak views.

 Continue to Black Gunnison National Park and to Crested Butte.

-Black Canyon of the Gunnison exposes you to some of the steepest cliffs and craggiest spires in North America.
+Black Canyon of the Gunnison shows some of North America's steepest cliffs and roughest rock spires.

 The South Rim Drive has 12 overlooks. <Route> Easily accessible by a short trail.
 Allow 2-3 hours to view several overlooks.
 Those with limited time should consider only Gunnison Point, Chasm View, Painted Wall & Sunset View.